realopt/BlockDecomposition.jl/doc/source/basic.rst

 Basic usage
 -----------------

-This quick start guide introduces features of BlockJuMP.jl package.
+This quick start guide introduces features of BlockDecomposition.jl package.

 BlockModel instantiation
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 ..
-A BlockJuMP model can be instantiated as
+A BlockDecomposition model can be instantiated as

 ::